smaran-m/smaran-m.github.io/content/blog/dunjin1.md

 I'm aiming for somewhere around 6 characters on release, since animating each character is quite a bit of work, but haven't decided on all 6.
 I might throw in some clones too, since those are easier to pump out with some of the tools I've made.

-## Setting
+## Themes
-Medieval fighting game has actually been done before, like in [Battle Fantasia](https://www.youtube.com/watch?v=hbXkcEZhflA).
+Medieval/JRPG fighting game has actually been done before, like in [Battle Fantasia](https://www.youtube.com/watch?v=hbXkcEZhflA).
 That's not the extent of my gimmick.
 My gimmick has far wider implications and is embedded in the very mechanics of the game.
 My gimmick is a feature.

 I'm trying very hard to tie everything into the mechanics, while staying in line with the relevant tropes.
 More info on this in a future blog post, when I'm done with single player.